aleph2c/miros/doc/recipes.rst

     :target: _static/state_recipe_11.pdf
     :align: center

-To write this design, our state functions are just state methods (this feature was added in miros 4.1.2):
+To write this design, our state functions become state methods (this feature was added in miros 4.1.2):

 .. code-block:: python